overturetool/overturetool.github.io/_netmeetings/Net-Meeting-97.md

 * 3.1.1 Build 160411, added message parameter to assertVDM methods
 * 3.1.1 Build 160415, some corrections to check of exports, imports and measures with type parameters

+#### ViennaTalk

+* added syntax highlighting to VDM Browser.
+* added code generation that creates an object of an anonymous class from each module (in addition to scripts and classes).
+* performance improvement of auto-generated code (operations).

 ##  Release Planning

 #### topic 1